tagomoris/fluent-plugin-numeric-monitor/README.md

 * tag\_prefix

-    The prefix string which will be added to the input tag. `output_per_tag yes` must be specified together.
+    The prefix string which will be added to the input tag. `output_per_tag yes` must be specified together (deprecated: use `@label` for event routing instead).

 * input\_tag\_remove\_prefix